Neighborhoods of Alexandria, Virginia: Parker-Gray

 The Parker-Gray neighborhood is located in the northwestern quadrant of the Old Town Alexandria street grid as it was laid out in 1797.
 More recently known as "Uptown", it mostly consists of small row houses and town houses, but there are also many commercial buildings.
 It is the largest historically black neighborhood in the city.

 The area takes its name from the Parker Gray School, originally an elementary school which opened in 1920 and which was named to honor Sarah A. Gray, principal of Hallowell School for Girls and John Parker, principal of Snowden School for Boys, two local segregated schools.
 The school later became Parker-Gray High School, the first segregated high school for black students in the city.
 It was opened in 1950 at the instigation of Charles Hamilton Houston; previously, black students had to travel into the District of Columbia for high school classes.
-After desegregation the school became Parker-Gray Middle School; it closed in 1979, and was later town down and replaced with a row of townhouses.
+After desegregation the school became Parker-Gray Middle School; it closed in 1979, and was later torn down and replaced with a row of townhouses.
 The site of the school is today home to the headquarters of Alexandria City Public Schools, and is marked with a plaque; a new plaque was unveiled in 2015 to correct errors on the previous one at the site.

 Buildings in Parker-Gray are representative of a number of popular 19th-century architectural styles including Greek Revival and Queen Anne.
 There are also many units of public housing, built between the early 1940s and 1959 as Colonial Revival-style row houses.
 Many of the structures are residential, but there are also a large number of commercial buildings, including a number of warehouses; several churches are also listed within the district boundaries.
 More recent architectural styles visible in the neighborhood include Art Deco and Streamline Moderne.